Organization

 The sole purpose of Santa Clarita Valley H & I is to carry the message of Alcoholics Anonymous to those confined in institutions (both public & private) that are engaged in the treatment and rehabilitation of alcoholics.
 Panel meetings are held at the invitation of respective institutional administrations, ever mindful of the Concept of Cooperation, not affiliation.

 The committee consists of sober members of Alcoholics Anonymous and is created under the ninth tradition of A.A.
-100% of monies collected and donated to H& I at regular meetings of A.A. go toward the purchase and free distribution of A.A. literature.
+100% of monies collected and donated to H&I at regular AA meetings go toward the purchase and free distribution of A.A. literature.

 Operational expenses are derived solely from money collected at H & I meetings.
 (And fundraisers)